 Cicada Killer Bee – The Cicada killer bee is a large type of hornet that lives in the ground.
 Typically seen in the months of June, July, & August.
 They cause a mess in your yard by creating lots of holes.
 Have big stingers but typically won’t sting you unless you grab it.

-Fast, Friendly, Reliable Service Call Now For a Free Quote!
+Fast, Friendly, Reliable Service Contact us Now For a Free Quote!

 Veterans & Senior Discounts